 \subsection{Robustness: Student Choice Sets and Noise Term}

 This section performs some additional robustness checks.
-We take the calibrated student utility model calibrated and consider changes in two parameters: the size of student choice sets ($60$, $70$, $80$, $90$), and the standard deviation of the random component of student utility ($\sigma=0.75,1,1.25,1.5$).
+We take the calibrated student utility model and consider changes in two parameters: the size of student choice sets ($60$, $70$, $80$, $90$) and the standard deviation of the random component of student utility ($\sigma=0.75,1,1.25,1.5$).
 Figure \ref{fig:comparative-statics-choice-set-sigma} reports the performance of the PMP mechanism compared to the RSD benchmark.
 The graphs show the percentages of students who are indifferent (solid line), prefer the PMP mechanism (dashed line), and prefer the RSD benchmark (dotted line).
-In contrast to the main text, the reported simulation results are based on $50$ random component draws.
+Reported simulation results are based on $50$ random component draws.

 The top four graphs show comparative statics results for the size of student choice sets.
-The percentage of students indifferent between the PMP and RSD mechanisms is relatively constant across all sizes ($74.8\%$ to $76.3\%$), slightly lower for student choice sets of size $90$ ($68.5\%$).
+The percentage of students indifferent between the PMP and RSD mechanisms is relatively constant across all sizes ($68.5\%$ to $76.3\%$), slightly lower for student choice sets of size $90$.
 A relatively equal percentage of Year $1$ students strictly prefer each mechanism.
 For Year $2$ through Year $4$ students, a larger percentage of students prefer the PMP mechanism regardless of the size of the choice set.

-The bottom four graphs show comparative statics results for the standard deviation of the noisy component $\sigma$.
+The bottom four graphs show comparative statics results for $\sigma$.
 The percentage of students indifferent between the PMP mechanism and RSD mechanism significantly declines from $\sigma = 0.75$ to $\sigma = 1.5$, with the largest decrease for Year 1 students ($85.7\%$ to $13.8\%$).
 Again, a relatively equal percentage of Year $1$ students strictly prefer each mechanism.
 For Year $2$ through Year $4$ students, a larger percentage of students prefer the PMP mechanism regardless of the size of the standard deviation.
-The benefits of the PMP mechanism are also larger for more noisy environments, where student preferences for the same schedules could be quite different.
+The benefits of the PMP mechanism are larger for noisier environments.

 Overall, the PMP mechanism outperforms the RSD benchmark for all considered values of the size of student choice sets and the standard deviation of the random component of student utility.
 Our results are robust in response to the changes in these parameters.